npatmaja/nauvalatmaja.com/content/post/2015-12-27-moving-to-hugo.md

 # Automation
 What I did next is to automate repetitive tasks such as deployment steps above, which is quite lengthy and prone to errors.
 For this project
-I decided to use [gnu][gnu] [make][make] as the build tool
+I decided to use [GNU][gnu] [Make][make] as the build tool
----I used this
+--- I used this
 [bash script][deploy] when dealing with Docpad previously.
-Besides deployment, I created tasks for [creating new post, generate static sites, clean the working directory And GitHub-Pages deployment setup][mymake].
+But, why Make?
+Why not!
+Make has similar capabilities with other recent build tools like Cake, Gulp or Grunt.
+Moreover, my machine has it pre-installed.
+Currently, I'm still novice in Make, hence my terrible looking  [Makefile][mymake].
+Following this, I plan to use Make at my office as the build tools of the project I'm working on.
+Hope I can be more proficient along the time.

 {{< sectionsign >}}